The Glasswrights’ Journeyman

 From Amanthia, where she had been kidnapped and forced into an army of children, children who were sold as slaves to further their dark king’s evil goals.
 Rani had liberated that army, and she had contributed to the defeat of the evil King Sin Hazar.
 She had learned much on her journey to Amanthia, much about the dark power of loyalty and devotion and love.

-Sight, Rani set the new book on the table, carefully bringing her lamp near and ignoring the slight tremble in her fingers.
+Rani set the new book on the table, carefully bringing her lamp near and ignoring the slight tremble in her fingers.
 She was too aware of the power of fire.
-Before she could huddle over the pages of tight-written script, though, the door to the tower chamber crashed open.
+Before she could huddle over the pages of tight-written script, the door to the tower chamber crashed open.
 “Mair!”
 Rani exclaimed.
 “Where have you been?”

 The Touched girl grimaced.
 “Tending the children.
 Six more cases of firelung.
 All Touched.”
 The disease was spreading, working its greatest damage among the people of Moren who had the least.
 Rani read Mair’s concern in her friend’s creased brow.
-Mair may have come to live in the palace, but her heart was still in the streets, with the children she had raised, with the troop she had led.
+Mair may have come to live in the palace, but her heart was still in the streets, with the children she had raised, with the troupe she had led.
 With a visible effort, Mair set aside her worries, asking Rani, “What have you been up to, that you look so surprised at my coming here?”

 “I was reading Davin’s newest treatise, about advancement to journeyman.”